 Infrastructure also affects public safety, as better street lighting helps deter crime in neighborhoods.

 Building on the current transit routes to ensure public transportation is accessible and affordable will be a focus in creating a more sustainable community.

 Addressing other quality of life issues such as the sound barrier along I-465 will be a priority for district 4.

 Several large chain stores have left the area, leaving vacant buildings, which can lead to destabilization of a neighborhood and higher crime rates.
 My proposed solution is to find and support locally owned businesses, especially here in district 4, creating a community of neighbors in a web of economic and social relationships.
 Important decisions should be made by people who live in the community and who will feel the impact of those decisions.

 Also, let's invest in community gardens.
 These gardens provide an opportunity for a community to work towards a sustainable environment.
 The Lawrence Community Garden is a shining example of the wholeness a community can experience when we come together on this common ground and support sustainable living and giving back.

 I pledge to continue to be an ardent supporter for keeping our Public Schools strong and fully funded.
 Many of us in this district benefited from good schools in our neighborhood.
 I value the work our educators do not only for our children but for all of us.
 They keep our community robust.
 As someone who has worked and works in education, I know the value of having great teachers and resources in schools.

 Thank you for visiting our website.
 You can support the campaign in multiple ways.
-Contact us to sign up for volunteer opportunities, fundraising events, and to be notified of upcoming virtual conversations about the issues.
+Contact us to sign up for volunteer opportunities, fundraising events, and to be notified of upcoming community conversations about the issues.